baltimoreheritage/tours/_posts/2012-08-25-urban-renewal-bike.md

 Architectural Review Board, consisting of the deans of three of the most prominent architectural schools in the country; Harvard, MIT and University of Pennsylvania, judged the plans for each parcel of land to be developed.

-**See also**
+**See also:**

-Statler Hilton Baltimore/Sheraton Baltimore City Center (1967)
+- Statler Hilton Baltimore/Sheraton Baltimore City Center (1967)

-Lord Baltimore Hotel (1928) - designed by William Lee Stoddart and opened on December 30, 1928.
+- Lord Baltimore Hotel (1928) - designed by William Lee Stoddart and opened on December 30, 1928.
 The 22 story French Renaissance style hotel has a brick veneer over a steel frame and is 289 feet tall.

 ## One Charles Center (1962)